vegaprotocol/specs/protocol/0080-SPOT-product_builtin_spot.md

   4.2.
 Infra Fee is calculated and applied  <br>
   4.3.
 Maker Fee, Infra Fee are taken into consideration when amending the orders on Trading mode <br>
   4.4.
 Price amends and final trading price adheres to Weighted Volume Price calculation  <br>

+**Governance Transers**
+5. Spot traders are executed end-to-end with governance transfers<br>
+  5.1.Spot Network parameters can be set from Governance transfer proposals <br>
+  5.2.Spot Markets can be created through Governance transfer proposals<br>
+  5.3.Spot Orders are submitted and filled<br>
+  5.4.Spot Markets can be updated via Governance transfer proposals<br>

+**Smart Contracts**
+6. Spot traders can be submitted with assets derived from Smart Contracts<br>

+**Algorithmic Trading**
+7. Trading Algorithms such as pegging, stop loss, take profit, iceberg can be used on spot orders